 Enhance your studies with fieldwork*

-We are renowned for the unparalleled fieldwork experience we offer our undergraduates.
 From your first week to your final year, field classes are an integral part of your learning.
-In addition to making the most of Liverpool’s location we boast excellent field trips to destinations including Santa Cruz (California), Singapore, Barcelona, Iceland, Lorca (Spain), Portugal, Glasgow, Belfast, Cardiff, Edinburgh, the Lake District and mid-Wales.
-Field classes are not only important for learning skills and developing geographical knowledge, but also help foster a strong geographical community of students and staff.
+Destinations include Santa Cruz (California), Toronto, Barcelona, Iceland, Lorca (Spain), Portugal and, closer to home, cities such as Glasgow, Belfast, Cardiff, Edinburgh, as well as the Lake District and mid-Wales.
 There is also the opportunity to undertake final year dissertation fieldwork abroad.